artmg/lubuild/help/diagnose/network.md

 # Lubuild / Help / Diagnose / Network

+For some background on network interfaces and utilities you may find [https://wiki.openwrt.org/doc/networking/network.interfaces] interesting - its NOT specific to Lubuntu, but practical and applicable nonetheless.

 ## Connectivity

 ```
+HOST_NAME=host.domain.tld

+# tracepath - installed in lubuntu - by default ?
+tracepath $HOST_NAME

+# other tools
 # Choose between traceroute and mtr
 # * introduction to the two - https://www.digitalocean.com/community/tutorials/how-to-use-traceroute-and-mtr-to-diagnose-network-issues
 # * one professional's view - https://blog.thousandeyes.com/caveats-of-popular-network-tools-traceroute/